Lookman makes tough choice, picks Atletico Madrid over ₦18b salary from Turkey

 Super Eagles forward Ademola Lookman has shocked many by rejecting a staggering ₦18 billion-per-year salary offer from Turkish giants Fenerbahçe, opting instead for a move to Atletico Madrid in Spain.

-Lookman has been caught in a transfer web involving two of Europe’s traditional clubs after another impressive showing for Nigeria at the 2025 Africa Cup of Nations where he led the Super Eagles to win a bronze medal.
+Lookman was caught in a transfer web involving two of Europe’s traditional clubs after another impressive showing for Nigeria at the 2025 Africa Cup of Nations, where he led the Super Eagles to win a bronze medal.

 According to Transfermarkt, the Nigerian winger had initially agreed on personal terms with Fenerbahçe for a potential winter transfer, but negotiations stalled when the Turkish side failed to meet Atalanta’s €40 million valuation.